auriq/ESSDBConnect/README.md

 ## Directories in this repository

-Each directory is independent of each other and contains everything it needs (as dataset and jdbc jar file) except database itself.
-For example, if you are just interested into "mysql", then you can remove other directories as "mongodb" or "postgresql".
+Each directory is independent of each other and contains everything it needs (such as a dataset and the database's jdbc jar file) except for the database itself.
+For example, if you are just interested in "mysql", then you can remove the other directories such as "mongodb" and "postgresql".